Axion: Astrophysical axion searches

-Axions can be produced in the Sun's core when X-rays scatter in strong electric fields.
-The CAST solar telescope is underway, and has set limits on coupling to photons and electrons.
 Axions may also be produced within neutron stars by nucleon–nucleon bremsstrahlung.
 The subsequent decay of axions to gamma rays allows constraints on the axion mass to be placed from observations of neutron stars in gamma-rays using the Fermi Gamma-ray Space Telescope.
 From an analysis of four neutron stars, Berenji et al. (2016) obtained a 95% confidence interval upper limit on the axion mass of 0.079 eV/c2.
 In 2021 it has been also suggested that a reported excess of hard X-ray emission from a system of neutron stars known as the magnificent seven could be explained as axion emission.

 In 2016, a theoretical team from Massachusetts Institute of Technology devised a possible way of detecting axions using a strong magnetic field that need be no stronger than that produced in an MRI scanning machine.
 It would show variation, a slight wavering, that is linked to the mass of the axion.
-Results from the ensuing experiment published in 2021 reported no evidence of axions in the mass range from 4.1x10^{−10} to 8.27x10^{−9} eV.
+Results from the ensuing experiment published in 2021 reported no evidence of axions in the mass range from 4.1×10^-10 eV/c2 to 8.27×10^-9 eV/c2.

 In 2022 the polarized light measurements of Messier 87* by the Event Horizon Telescope were used to constrain the mass of the axion assuming that hypothetical clouds of axions could form around a black hole, rejecting the approximate ×10^-21 eV/c2 – ×10^-20 eV/c2 range of mass values.

+Cosmological measurements can also place constraints on axions.
+For example, cosmic microwave background (CMB) photons can convert to axions in the magnetic field of galaxy clusters.
+Such a "screening" effect would show up as spectral distortions of the CMB in locations with galaxy clusters.